xfhg/intercept/README.md

 ## Features

 - **Pattern matching:** intercept uses regex pattern matching technique to scan code for known vulnerabilities and customised patterns, reducing the time and effort required to identify and fix these common issues.
-[Targetting more than 1500 patterns](https://github.com/xfhg/intercept/tree/master/policy/unstable.yaml)
+[Chose from more than 1500 patterns](https://github.com/xfhg/intercept/tree/master/policy/unstable.yaml)
 - **Customizable rules:** intercept allows users to customize all security rules used to scan their code, making it possible to tailor the scanning process to the specific requirements of their application or organization.
 - **Integration with CI/CD:** intercept can easily be integrated into continuous integration and continuous deployment (CI/CD) pipelines, allowing security testing to be performed automatically as part of the development process.
 - **Detailed reporting:** intercept provides detailed reports on vulnerabilities and security issues, _fully compliant SARIF output_, including severity ratings and remediation advice, making it easy for developers to prioritize and address security concerns early on.